yortus/multimethods/README.md

 ## pros/cons for custom UNHANDLED value
 - CON: builtin handlers don't know which UNHANDLED to use - can't assume the default one will work
 - CON: if the default HANDLER always works in addition to a user-defd one, then checking for UNHANDLED value becomes more complicated
 - PRO: why? use case?
-Can decide that undefined means UNHANLDED, or null, or false or falsy.
+Can decide that undefined means UNHANDLED, or null, or false or falsy.

 ## The Pattern DSL